 Curriculum & Schedules

-Residents have protected didactic time one afternoon per week (1-4pm).
-Didactics are offered in 12-week blocks with reserved time for a “combined conference” every month during which residents across all four years have the opportunity to present journal articles to one another, lead scholarly discussions, and socialize.
+Residents have protected didactic time one afternoon per week (12-4pm).
+Didactics are offered in 12-week blocks with reserved time every week for a brown bag lunch during which residents across all four years have the opportunity to socialize and discuss with the residency leadership team.

 As a resident, you may choose to engage in clinical electives in a number of specialized areas and sites: